Widows (2018 film): Plot

-In Chicago, Harry Rawlings and his criminal gang's getaway van are blown up during a police standoff after stealing $2,000,000 from crime boss Jamal Manning.
+In Chicago, Harry Rawlings and his criminal gang's getaway van is blown up during a police standoff after stealing $2 million from crime boss Jamal Manning.
 Jamal threatens Veronica, Harry's widow, demanding compensation, needing the money to finance his campaign for alderman of a South Side ward.
 He is running against Jack Mulligan, the next-in-line of a dynastic family that has held the position for decades.
 Mulligan doesn't like politics, but is happy to profit from it; his father Tom, the previous alderman, warns him that he will face everlasting shame if he loses to Jamal.

 Veronica is given a key to a safety deposit box by Bash, Harry's loyal chauffeur, which contains Harry's notebook with a detailed plan for stealing $5 million from Mulligan's home.
 She is advised to sell the notebook to Jamal's people, but decides against it.

 Veronica decides to carry out the heist, recruiting two of the other widows of Harry's gang, Alice and Linda.
 Alice has lost her livelihood and is pressured by her mother to become a sugar baby.
 Linda has lost her store, as her husband secretly gambled away the rent payments.
 The fourth widow, Amanda, does not join them, as Veronica discovers she has a 4-month-old baby.
 Alice acquires guns and a getaway van while Linda deciphers Harry's blueprints.
 Jamal's brother and right-hand man Jatemme attacks several witnesses and kills Bash while looking for Harry's notebook.
 Eventually, Alice uses a real estate executive, her sugar daddy, to identify the blueprint as the safe room in the Mulligan family mansion which also serves as Jack Mulligan's campaign headquarters.